Wahoo

 How to Catch?

 The most popular way of taking wahoo is trolling.
 Many fishing charter captains believe in fast trolling, going as fast as 12 to 18 mph.
 This method usually requires the use of artificial lures.
 More conservative slow trolling, allowing the use of live and dead bait, can also be highly successful.
-As with most fishes, wahoo can be caught by a variety of methods, including kite fishing, surf fishing, and vertical jigging.
+As with most fishes, wahoo can be caught by a variety of methods, including kite fishing, surf fishing, and jigging.
 Wahoo are strong fighters, and with their movable, wide-opening jaws, can get rid of the hook easier than many other fish species, so remember to keep your line tight.